christophevr/proof-of-concepts/README.md

-# codesnippets
+# Proof of concepts
-A collection of proof of concepts and other shenanigans
+A collection of proof of concepts and other shenanigans.